In this guide

 What Makes a Prediction Market "Decentralized"?

-- Capital custody: Your USDC is held in audited smart contracts, not in PolyGram's or Polymarket's treasury
+- Capital custody: Your USDC resides in thoroughly audited smart contracts, separate from PolyGram's or Polymarket's operational reserves

-- Order matching: The CLOB matching engine runs on-chain or through verifiable off-chain computation with on-chain settlement
+- Order matching: The CLOB matching engine operates either directly on-chain or through cryptographically verifiable off-chain processes with final on-chain confirmation

-- Outcome resolution: An on-chain oracle system (like UMA's optimistic oracle) posts and verifies results
+- Outcome resolution: An on-chain oracle mechanism (such as UMA's optimistic oracle) validates and publishes final results

 The Role of Polygon Blockchain

-Most decentralized prediction markets, including Polymarket (and PolyGram's underlying CLOB), operate on Polygon.
-Polygon provides:
+The majority of decentralised prediction markets, including Polymarket (and PolyGram's underlying CLOB infrastructure), are built atop Polygon.
+Polygon delivers:

 How USDC Settlement Works On-Chain

-- Oracle publishes the verified outcome to the blockchain
+- Oracle broadcasts the confirmed outcome onto the blockchain ledger

-- Winning share holders submit a transaction to claim their $1/share USDC payout
+- Winning position holders initiate a blockchain transaction to redeem their $1/share USDC entitlement

-- USDC transfers from the market smart contract directly to winner wallets
+- USDC moves directly from the escrow contract to individual winner addresses

 Decentralized vs Centralized Prediction Markets